 [P.S.
-My go-to for full coverage tips for press-ons is the Gelip brand from Kokoist.
+My go-to for full coverage tips for press-ons and services is the Gelip brand from Kokoist.
 They are measured for you, pre-etched, and you can give them a higher apex by rolling them in between your fingers.
 Find them here.
 Save 10% and support my work using my affiliate code PPN10.]

 As I already mentioned, wait time.
 It will take at least 2 days for this sizing kit to get to your client.
 When your client decides to size herself and then get back to you on the sizing, it can quickly turn into a week’s wait time, at minimum.
 And what if your kit gets lost in the mail??
 Yikes!

 Another potential mishap of this sizing option is the potential for one nail to get damaged in transit or your customer to ruin it.
 In which case, she would not have a spare, and then you will be left to randomly mail in one nail… yes, just one.
 And not just stuck with sending it, but also re-designing that one tip.